MultiQC/MultiQC/docs/plots.md

     ]
 }
 ```

 All of these config values are optional, the function will default
 to sensible values if things are missing.
-See the cutadapt module
-plots for an example of this in action.

 ### Additional data series
 Sometimes, it's good to be able to specify specific data series manually.